← Back to Stock Research

 Truist Financial targeted 18-20% return on tangible common equity but delivered 12.3% in 2024.
 Skyworks aimed for diversification but saw customer concentration increase.
 These multi-year gaps between stated targets and actual results—only visible by comparing the current 10-K's MD&A against prior year targets—reveal management capability and strategic execution.
 This assessment typically results in 5-15 percentile point reductions in reliability scores and wider forecast ranges.

-2. Business Descriptions and Product Overviews — Unless you're unfamiliar with the industry or the company is adding/exiting business lines.
-The information is available elsewhere and rarely changes year-over-year.
+2. Business Descriptions and Product Overviews.
+The information is available elsewhere and rarely changes.

-3. Generic ESG Disclosures — Sustainability goals without specific capital commitments or regulatory requirements.
+3. Generic ESG Disclosures.
+There's a lot of this, it never ends up mattering.
 Exception: ESG creating real costs (carbon taxes) or benefits (tax credits).

-6. Forward-Looking Statement Safe Harbors — Pure legal protection with no information value.
+6. Forward-Looking Statement Safe Harbors.
+LLMs don't always know this is pure legal protection with no information value.

-8. Unchanged Accounting Policy Descriptions — Technical details rarely change year-over-year unless there's been a policy change or new standard adoption.
+8. Accounting Policy Descriptions — Technical details rarely change year-over-year unless there's been a policy change or new standard adoption, I might be missing stuff here but I don't want LLMs to bring this to me.

-In the previous post on earnings releases, we recommended a single high quality prompt with the right documents as context.
+In the previous post on earnings releases, I recommended a single high quality prompt with the right documents as context.

-Here, we are less sure this is optimal.
+I am less sure this is optimal for 10_Ks.
 10-Ks are so long that doing multiple passes through, looking for different types of information, may outperform a single prompt.

-If you do run a series of prompts on a 10-K, here's what we recommend you ask for.
+If you do run a series of prompts on a 10-K, here's what I recommend.

 Prompts